ava-labs/subnet-evm/cmd/README.md

 import "./IHelloWorld.sol";

-// ExampleHelloWorld shows how the HelloWorld precompile can be used in a smart conract contract ExampleHelloWorld {
+// ExampleHelloWorld shows how the HelloWorld precompile can be used in a smart contract. contract ExampleHelloWorld {
   address constant HELLO_WORLD_ADDRESS = 0x0200000000000000000000000000000000000004;
   IHelloWorld helloWorld = IHelloWorld(HELLO_WORLD_ADDRESS);